 Heavy elves and drummer boys

-Released in November 2015, Raskasta Joulua’s sixth album Tulkoon Joulu (Let Christmas Come) features arrangements that include acoustic instruments but still have a heavy or prog-rock feel.
-Finnish translations of ‘The Little Drummer Boy’, ‘The First Noel’ and snatches of the medieval English ‘Coventry Carol’ ring out alongside ground-breaking – and ear-splitting – adaptations of well-loved Finnish songs like ‘Tonttu ei vaan saa Unta’ (‘The Sleepless Elf’).
+Released in November 2015, Raskasta Joulua’s album Tulkoon joulu (Let Christmas Come) features arrangements that include acoustic instruments but still have a heavy or prog-rock feel.
+Finnish translations of ‘The Little Drummer Boy’, ‘The First Noel’ and snatches of the medieval English ‘Coventry Carol’ ring out alongside groundbreaking – and ear-splitting – adaptations of well-loved Finnish songs like ‘Tonttu ei vaan saa unta’ (‘The Sleepless Elf’).

-Raskasta Joulua’s back catalogue also includes 2014’s Ragnarok Juletide, an album of heavy carols with vocals sung in English.
+Raskasta Joulua’s back catalogue also includes Raskasta joulua IV (2017) and Ragnarok Juletide (2014), an collection of heavy carols with vocals sung in English, as well as several other, earlier albums.